 The William Hill-sponsored St Leger is the oldest of the five British flat racing Classics, as well as the longest in trip.
 Run at Doncaster racecourse and over a distance of 1m6f it’s a race for 3 year-olds only.

 This contest is often targeted by horses that ran in that season’s Great Voltigeur, with 6 of the last 16 winners having ran in that York race before winning this, while in recent years with seen 7 winning favourites in the last 16 runnings.

-Look out for John Gosden-trained horses as this powerful Newmarket stable has won the race three times in the last 16 years, while top Irish handler – Aidan O’Brien has saddled the winner of the St Leger five times, including last year with Capri.
+Look out for John Gosden-trained horses as this powerful Newmarket stable has won the race three times in the last 17 years, while top Irish handler – Aidan O’Brien has saddled the winner of the St Leger six times, including for the last two seasons.
 Also note any Godolphin-owned entries as they these famous blue silks have won the final English Classic of the season a staggering six times!

 Recent St Leger Winners

 2018 – Kew Gardens (3/1)

 2015 – Simple Verse (8/1)

 2014 – Kingston Hill (9/4 fav)

 2010 – Arctic Cosmos (12/1)

 2006 – Sixties Icon (11/8 fav)